 Breaking it down, emotional abuse is ANY abusive behavior that isn’t physical, which may include manipulation, humiliation, intimidation, and verbal aggression, which most often leads to a pattern of behavior over time that aims to diminish another person’s sense of self-worth and identity.
 This often results in depression, anxiety, suicidal thoughts or behaviors, and PTSD.

 I was never suicidal but over time, I became addicted to alcohol and basically anything I could get my hands on late at night, just to numb myself from the pain.
 There were times I didn’t want to wake up in the morning, knowing I would have to deal with his psychological bullying all over again.

 Emotional abuse thrives in a dark place, as you are left feeling like no one understands or will understand what has happened to you.
 The devastation it can cause in your life can cause extreme illness or even death.
 If you are going through this pain, it is my hope that you seek help and not struggle with any of these symptoms on your own.
 You are not alone, as I know that is how I had felt, as if I was on a little island all by myself, trying to move through the pain, and no one would understand.

 A great place to start is asking yourself the question, “How does this person’s behavior or action make me feel, or did it ever escalate by getting emotionally abusive?”

-My memoir I’m currently writing focuses on my personal struggle and emotional journey that “No One Knew,” with the goal of publishing by the end of this year.
+My memoir focuses on my personal struggle and emotional journey that “No One Knew.”
 It is my sincere hope that I can be a voice for others that cannot stand up and speak for themselves.